 This is the easiest step.
 Make sure the photo is flush on two corners of the glass.
 Most scanners have a small icon that looks like a page and is sometimes accompanied by an arrow.
 This is where the two flush corners should be.

 All scanners are different.
 However there are 2 things that make them all the same.
 99.9% of them have the ability to change resolution and scale.
 Resolution determines how clear and sharp the picture is at various sizes.
 The higher the resolution, the bigger the picture can be enlarged.
 Scale is simply the adjusted size of the original picture.
 Set both the resolution and scale to 300 (% and dpi).
 Just be sure to scan as a .jpg.
-Do NOT use PDF or PNG or BMP settings as we will not be able to use them.
+Do not use .png or .bmp settings as those compress your image.

 Most scanners will want to scan the entire glass bed of your scanner in unless you tell it differently.
 Look for a segmented line that you can drag and resize so that only the photo on the glass bed is selected.
 That way the scanner knows to only scan in the photo, and not all the extra empty glass.